 Gray like black can be more vibrant if they are mixed from other colors rather than mixed from tube blacks.
-Some artists prefer not to use gray at all, preferring to substitute for other colors.
+Some artists prefer not to use gray at all, preferring to substitute it for other colors.
 For example, if painting shadows an artist will use purples rather than grays.
 It is a personal choice.

 Too Much White Paint Can Dull Your Work

 Titanium white is one of the most popular whites to use.
 It is also one of the most opaque colors in acrylics.
-The more white you add not only the lighten the color but the more opaque the color it is mixed with.
+The more white you add not only the light the color but the more opaque the color it is mixed with.

 Use a White Surface To Paint On